pnp/blog/content/post/cli-for-microsoft-365-v4-2.md

 #### Use CLI for Microsoft 365 access token
 This [sample
 script](https://pnp.github.io/cli-microsoft365/sample-scripts/spo/perform-operations-not-covered-by-cli-for-microsoft-365/) shows
-how to handle scenario\'s where the CLI for Microsoft 365 does not provide you with a command.
+how to handle scenario's where the CLI for Microsoft 365 does not provide you with a command.
 It shows how to use the CLI for Microsoft 365 access token and call a REST method to retrieve information around attachments.
 Something currently not available in the CLI for Microsoft